Lucas Oluoch: International career

 After an impressive performance in the Netherlands, he was selected in Kenya's home series against the United Arab Emirates.
-He made his first-class cricket in the ICC Intercontinental Cup at Mombasa Sports Club.
+He made his first-class cricket debut in the ICC Intercontinental Cup at Mombasa Sports Club.
 Oluoch took a handsome 6/121 on debut, but UAE won the match by 266 runs.
 Captain Collins Obuya's determined 62 could not prevent the hosts from defeat.

 Following that, as a part of Kenya's preparations for the 2012 ICC World Twenty20 Qualifier, the board announced that the team would play seven unofficial Twenty20 matches in Namibia, followed by games against Zimbabwean franchise teams.
 Kenya could not manage much on that tour of Namibia, being defeated 6–2, but Oluoch did have an extraordinary T20 game against Namibia in which he took incredible figures of 4 wickets for 6 runs.
-Namibia were bowled out for 108, but unfortunately, Kenya were bowled out for an even lower 63 all out as the Namibians romped home by 45 runs.
+Namibia were bowled out for 108, but unfortunately, Kenya were bowled out for an even lower 63 as the Namibians romped home by 45 runs.

 In January 2018, he was named in Kenya's squad for the 2018 ICC World Cricket League Division Two tournament.
 In September 2018, he was named in Kenya's squad for the 2018 Africa T20 Cup.

 In May 2019, he was named in Kenya's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Africa Qualifier tournament in Uganda.
 In September 2019, he was named in Kenya's squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
 In November 2019, he was named in Kenya's squad for the Cricket World Cup Challenge League B tournament in Oman.